How to use Sonos with ceiling speakers and outdoor speakers

 The back panel of a multi-zone amp includes inputs for several music players and outputs for multiple speaker sets.

-Like the Connect:Amp, the Sonos Amp is a music player module with a built-in stereo amp.
-The amp packs a robust 125 watts per channel, so it’s much better suited to outdoor speakers and high-volume listening.
+The Sonos Amp is a music player with a built-in amplifier.
+The amp packs a robust 125 watts per channel, so it’s well suited to outdoor speakers and high-volume listening.
+The Sonos Amp can drive two pairs of 8-ohm speakers.
+With two pairs of speakers, you spread the sound more evenly over a large area.
+The two-pairs approach is great for open floor plans and outdoor installations.

 The Sonos Amp is a music player with a very powerful amp.
 It's capable of driving two pairs of 8-ohm speakers.